August 17 | Update by Ted Carter

 May 20 | Update by Ted Carter

-The Alexander Broadband Project continues to move towards completion by the end of 2021 to early 2022.
+The Alexander Broadband Project continues to move towards completion.
 Site preparation for the Colocation Building will begin soon.
 Once the site preparation is complete the building will be delivered, set up and made ready for the installation of broadband fiber in town.
 Fiber installation on the poles will commence once the first of the 4 pole applications is approved by Consolidated Communications hopefully by early August.

 April 15 | Update by Ted Carter